 When pressing garments, use an ironing cloth especially over pockets, cuffs and collars.

 Chanteclair sgrassatore spray - great first response

 Dr Beckmann or Carbona Stain Devils - specific to every stain

 K2R stain remover spray - for wool, silk and other dry clean only fabrics

 The laundress wash and stain bar rubbed on general stains pre wash

-Clorox Bleach pen - to isolate and control the product
+Clorox Bleach pen - (last resort treatment on white items) to isolate and control the product

 Dylon Stain Remover for Dry Clean only fabrics

 Ruk - rust remover (should be flushed with water immediately after)

 Tide to go pen - great to have in the guest grab bag